 The Arkansas Behavior Analyst Registration Act aims to establish a regulatory framework for behavior analysts in the state.
 This legislation includes provisions for the registration of qualified behavior analysts, defining a "registered behavior analyst" as an individual authorized to practice behavior analysis independently by the Arkansas Psychology Board.
 The act outlines the unlawful practice of applied behavior analysis without proper registration, stipulating penalties for violations, including fines and potential revocation of registration.
-Additionally, it details the registration process, which requires applicants to submit an application, pay a fee, and provide evidence of certification and a criminal background check.
+It also details the registration process, which requires applicants to submit an application, pay a fee, and provide evidence of certification and a criminal background check.

-HB 1954: 17-97-201(a)
+Statutes affected: HB 1954: 17-97-201(a)

 Act 869: 17-97-201(a)